things to do in cusco

 things to do in cusco and cathedral

 The main church of Cusco took more than 100 years to be completed (from 1559 to 1669).
-Spanish built it over an ancient Incas temple belonging to Wiracocha Inca, to impose the Catholic religion over their pagan one.
+Spanish built it over an ancient Inca temple belonging to Wiracocha Inca, to impose the Catholic religion over their pagan one.
 With a Renaissance style inside, 14 giant pillars, 24 vaults, and a Baroque facade, the Cathedral represents a real palace for the Catholic religion in southern Peru.
-And the main art museum of an artistic trend that achieved worldwide fame between the 16th and 17th centuries, the “Cusco school” (Escuela cusqueña)
+The main art museum (Museo de Arte) of an artistic trend that achieved worldwide fame between the 16th and 17th centuries, the “Cusco school” (Escuela cusqueña)

 The “Cuzco School” artistic trend was a conjunction of mannerism style, imitation of the high European Renaissance, and tenebrism, the initial phase of Western baroque over local paintings with Catholic themes.
 In this form, Jesuit, and Dominican friars among others taught European painting techniques to the Inca descendants, in a way of instilling in them the Christian faith.
 However, they painted virgins, saints, and angels with some Andean traits, such as virgins with Andean hill forms, brown saints, and inter alia.
 In this way, the “Cusco school” was born.